syncfusion-content/wpf-docs/wpf/DockingManager/Linked-Manager.md

 {% endhighlight %}

-To drag and drop the window from DockingManager2 to DockingManager1, DockingManager1 should add to TargetManagerList of DockingManager2.
+To drag and drop the window from DockingManager2 to DockingManager1, DockingManager1 must be added to TargetManagerList of DockingManager2.

 {% highlight c# %}